Ankr-network/ankr-docs/docs/build-blockchain/nodes/covalent/overview.md

 Covalent allows developers to reduce time, costs and complexity from blockchain application development.

 ## Node Modes
-Covalent has an API Host for all requests: `https://api.covalenthq.com/v1/`.
+Covalent has an API Host for all requests: `https://api.covalenthq.com/v1/` as described in [Covalent API docs](https://www.covalenthq.com/docs/api/#/0/0/USD/1).

 Key Features:
 *Automatically indexed: All code on the underlying blockchain is automatically indexed.
 Covalent makes an exact replica of every single contract, every wallet and every single transaction to the Covalent database.
 The Covalent database hosts billions of rows of data and terabytes of data.